querodormir/HuBERT_Depression_Detection/README.md

-# Cross-Lingual Speech-Based Depression Detection using HuBERT
+# Layer-wise Cross-Lingual Depression Detection from Speech: A HuBERT-Based Study on English and Mandarin

 This repository contains the code and experiment pipeline for the bachelor's thesis project **“Cross-Lingual Speech-Based Depression Detection using HuBERT”** at the University of Groningen.
 The project investigates whether depression-related speech cues are transferable across languages using HuBERT representations.